 Easy One Pot Ground Lamb and Couscous

 Fragrant Easy One Pot Ground Lamb and Couscous combines Middle Eastern spices with dried fruit, spinach, and chick peas in the ultimate quick and healthy one-pot meal!
-Ground lamb recipes provide all the flavor of lamb in a fraction of the time!
+Ground lamb recipes provide all the flavor of lamb in a fraction of the time.
+You can have this delicious, one pot main dish on your table in 30 minutes!

 By its very nature, ground meat/poultry are great options for quick weeknight meals.
 Their small surface area means they cook quickly.
 Ground lamb is my favorite ground meat/poultry due to its bold flavor.
 It really shines in a one pot dish!